Thursday, 26 February 2026

 between the male (grey) and the female (brown)

-A couple of frogs decided that they wanted to move from one pool to another and in a series of giant hops proceeded across the intervening dead grass.
+A couple of frogs decided they wanted to move from one pool to another and in a series of giant hops proceeded across an intervening stretch of dead grass and moss.
 Each hop was followed by a long period of immobility as if the frog was seized by doubt about exposing itself away from its natural environment and was assessing whether it was safe to chance another hop and risk drawing attention to itself.

-A few gave brief voice, a subdued and desultory purring, not unattractive in its gentle rhythmic pulsing the sound reminiscent of a distant running motor.Today it had to compete with the sound of the gusting wind but soon ceased as if the frogs were deterred by the weather and lack of competition .
+A few gave brief voice, a subdued and desultory purring, not unattractive in its gentle rhythmic pulsing the sound reminiscent of a distant running motor.Today it had to compete with the sound of the gusting wind and soon ceased as if the frog's heart was not in it, deterred by the weather and lack of competition.

-My visit today was probably premature so I will return in a few days when hopefully the numbers will have increased.
-Last year the pools dried up in the summer drought and I assume the tadpoles perished so maybe the numbers of adults will not be so plentiful this year.
+My visit today was probably premature.There is surely more to come so I will return in a few days when hopefully the number of frogs will have increased.
+Last year the pools dried up in the long summer drought and I assume the tadpoles perished so maybe the number of adults will not be so plentiful this year.
 I can but hope for the best and will know soon enough.

-I spent ninety minutes standing alone by the pools, the busy city if not visible certainly audible above and around this shallow valley that harbours one of the most endangered habitats in Britain and contains a host of of rare native plants lovingly protected and tended by a band of dedicated volunteers
+I spent ninety minutes standing alone by the pools, the busy city if not visible certainly audible above and around this shallow valley that harbours one of the most endangered fenland habitats in Britain and contains a host of of rare native plants lovingly protected and tended by a band of dedicated volunteers (Friends of Lye Valley)

-The frogs, themselves are becoming endangered so are just as much part of this and are the first welcome intimation of Spring and the onward march towards another year's regeneration.
+Frogs, are themselves becoming endangered so are just as much a valued part of this sanctuary.
+Their annual return to the valley is a welcome confirmation of the approach of Spring and another year of regeneration.

 No comments: